nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Showing the percentage of tasks with the specified tags that are completed: `progressT`

-Show the percentage of tasks whose label(s) contain any of the given keywords that are complete to one decimal place of accuracy.
+Shows the percentage of tasks whose label(s) contain any of the given keywords that are complete to one decimal place of accuracy.

 Format: `progressT KEYWORD [MORE_KEYWORDS]`